5 Exercises for Sleeve-Bursting Biceps

 So there you have it, I was going to include a fifth, but 5 exercises dedicated to just one muscle group seemed a little obscene.

 On next week’s edition: 5 Best Shirts to Make Your Arms POP (I’m kidding – you’ve already tried them all I’m certain).
+I always make sure I buy mine a size smaller than I need.

 The Final Realisation